 - Duty Cycle – I also want to know the duty cycle of the welder.
-With the Hobart 140 Handler it runs at a 20% duty cycle at 90 amps.
-This means that you could weld continously for 2 minutes out of 10 and the welder will have to rest for 8 minutes.
+With the Hobart 140 Handler, it runs at a 20% duty cycle at 90 amps.
+This means that you could weld continuously for 2 minutes out of 10 and the welder will have to rest for 8 minutes.

 - Types of Metal You Can Weld – The Hobart 140 Handler also gives you the option to weld various types of metal from aluminum, stainless steel, and even your mild steels.

-- Power – I also like this welder because you can operate it on an any 115 volt outlet which gives you the option to take it almost anywhere making it a great mobile option as well.
+- Power – I also like this welder because you can operate it on any 115-volt outlet which gives you the option to take it almost anywhere making it a great mobile option as well.

 - Price – Finally, price is one of my biggest concerns and this welder is nearly half the cost and it can do just as much.